Mathieu-C/awesome-impostor/CONTRIBUTING.md

 - New categories must be sorted alphabetically.
 - Large scale improvements are welcomed but preferably discussed before in a dedicated issue with the `enhancement` label.
 - Recommended resources shall be in the english language exclusively.
+- Do not post links towards pirated materials.